domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 }
 ```

-So all we did was define one method that returns an array of type IClotheItem.

-Now that we have our model defined, as well as some data, let's work on creating the context.
+Since we now have some data, let's work on creating the context.

 ### Creating the Context

-In our `src` folder, lets create a new folder called `contexts`.
-In `src/contexts`, let's add a new file called `ClothesContext.tsx`.
+In the `src` folder, lets create a new folder called `contexts`.
+In `src/contexts`, add a new file called `ClothesContext.tsx`.
 Let's first start with defining which properties we want our context data to contain.
 We will do this by using an interface.
 Add the following code in the `ClothesContext.tsx` file:

 <div class = "codeTitle">ClothesContext.tsx</div>